somenath203/Tweeets/README.md

 - **SQLite3 (db.sqlite3)**: A lightweight database used to store tweets and user information.

 - **Django.contrib.auth**: Django's built-in authentication system for managing user logins, registrations, and session management.

+- **Django Tailwind**: Integrated Tailwind CSS for styling the application, enabling modern and responsive design with utility-first classes..